Andrew Bird Glaspie

 Andrew Bird Glaspie (November 21, 1876 – September 3, 1943) was an American soldier, politician, newspaper publisher, and college football player and coach.

-Early years
+Early years and football career

 Glaspie was born in November 1876 at Oxford, Michigan.
 His father, Andrew P. Glaspie, operated a general store in Oxford and was a clothier, Civil War veteran, and Michigan native.
 His mother, Amy (Bird) Glaspie, was also a Michigan native.
 He had a younger sister Harriet (born December 1878) and a younger brother Philo (born September 1880).

 Glaspie attended the public grammar and high school in Oxford, Michigan.
 He thereafter taught school at Goodison, Michigan and Orion, Michigan.
 He subsequently enrolled at the Michigan State Normal School (now known as Eastern Michigan University) in Ypsilanti, Michigan.

-Michigan State Normal School

-Playing career

-Glaspie played college football at Michigan State Normal School (now Eastern Michigan University) in Ypsilanti, Michigan and was awarded letters for the 1897 and 1898 seasons.
+Glaspie played college football at Michigan State Normal and was awarded letters for the 1897 and 1898 seasons.
 For the 1897 season, he is also listed as the "head coach" of the program in addition to being a player.

-Coaching career

-Glaspie was the seventh head football coach at his alma mater, Michigan State Normal School.
-His record at MSNS was 2 wins and 3 losses for the 1897 season, the only year he served as head coach.